Idukki

 • It self-selects, a shopper who sees the honest version and still buys is far less likely to send it back.

-Where to place return-reducing UGC
+Where should return-reducing UGC sit?

 • On the PDP, beside the studio gallery, the honest counterweight to the idealised shots.